alexa/alexa-auto-sdk/modules/alexa/README.md

 ### Handling speech input

 It is the responsibility of the platform implementation to supply audio data to the Engine so that Alexa can process voice input.
 Since the Engine does not know how audio is managed on a specific platform, the specific audio capture implementation is up to the platform developer.
 The default platform implementation provides methods for writing raw PCM data to the Engine's audio input processor, which includes handling wakeword recognition and end-of-speech detection.

+The audio input format should be encoded as:

+* 16bit Linear PCM

+* 16kHz sample rate

+* Single channel

+* Little endian byte order

 To implement a custom handler for speech input, the `aace::alexa::SpeechRecognizer` class should be extended: